zYoplyd/STempLog/README.md

 ## Feedback

-If you have any feedback, please reach out to us at feedback@ferrada.tk
+If you have any feedback, please reach out to us at javierferrada@yoplyd.org